-U.S. News believes online learning is fast becoming an integral part of all education, including higher education, and that consumers are hungry for information related to online degrees.
+U.S. News believes online learning is fast becoming an integral part of all types of education, including higher education, and that consumers are hungry for information related to online degrees.
 Please see U.S. News Editor Brian Kelly's note for more information.

 2. How do you correctly write the company's name?

 It's U.S. News & World Report.
 On subsequent references, the company is often called U.S. News.

 3. Is there a print guidebook for the 2014 Best Online Programs rankings?

 The 2014 Best Online Programs rankings do not have an accompanying print guidebook at this time; however, U.S. News plans to include highlights of the rankings in both the "Best Graduate Schools 2015" and "Best Colleges 2015" printed guidebooks.

 4. How much Web traffic do you get?

 U.S. News elects not to give out those numbers.